-This is a probiotics FAQ collection of questions many people are asking about probiotics and probiotic supplements.
-If you have a question that is not answered here, please submit your question and we will be happy to post an answer as soon as we can.
+This is a collection of questions many people are asking about probiotics, probiotic supplements and fermented foods.
+If you have a question that is not answered here, please submit your question and I will be happy to post an answer as soon as I can.

 Which vegetables are best to ferment?

-If you’re a beginner I suggest you start off simple using only cabbage and a few carrots.
-This combination is simple to prepare, yet very tasty.
+When trying to ferment for the first time, I suggest to use only cabbage and a few carrots.
+This combination is very simple to prepare, yet very tasty.

 What equipment do I need ferment vegetables or make sauerkraut?